-One of the earliest commercial uses for electricity was for the lighting of premises; indeed, some of the early installations had only lighting installed, as the number of electrical appliances were few.
+One of the earliest commercial Uses for electricity was for the lighti:rig<of premises; indeed, some of the early installations had only lighting installed, a§<the number of electrical appliances were few.

 The simplest lighting circuit is one lamp controlled by one switch and is known as a one-way circuit.
-The circuit commences at the protective device in the consumer unit, which is connected to the phase conductor of the supply.
+The circuit commences at the protective device in the consumer/unit, which is connected to the phase conductor of the supply.
 From here it goes to the switch controlling the circuit and from there to the lamp.
-From the lamp the cable returns to the consumer unit where it is connected to the neutral terminal of the consumer unit, so completing the circuit.
+From the lamp the cable retti.ths'tô the consumer unit where it is connected to the neutral terminal of the consumer unit, so completing the circuit.